 Just Tyler English, I’ve had many people around me tell me that I’d never succeed when it comes to accomplishing my dreams.
 When I wanted to start a business, they said that I was crazy and should just work a regular job.
 These same people were never around to support me when I was down and out.
 As soon as I failed they all scattered like roaches never to be seen or heard from again.

-When I started to succeed, these same people all of a sudden came rushing back.
+When I started to succeed, these same people suddenly came rushing back.
 Suddenly they were calling me.
 Wanted to hang out, and to be family or best friends again.
 Even at the job, people acted like they were my friends, but would throw me under the bus or back stab me just to rise to the top.
 I’m not sure if it was jealousy of my hard work ethics or morals, but they showed their true colors.

 I’ve included a link to Tyler English’s company Website, which I highly recommend checking out.